-Applicants whose native language is not English, and whose undergraduate education is from outside the U.S., are required to submit results of an English language proficiency test.
+Applicants whose native language is not English and whose undergraduate education is from outside the U.S. are required to submit the results of an English language proficiency test.
 Miami Law will accept scores from either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-The minimum required TOEFL score for admission is 92 internet-based.
+The minimum required TOEFL score for admission is 580 paper-based, 237 computer-based, and 92 internet-based.
 The minimum required IELTS score for admission is 7.0.
 LSAC's institutional code to report the TOEFL score is 8395.
 No institutional code is needed for the IELTS.
-Scores from either test will be included in the authentication and evaluation feature of the LSAC’s Credential Assembly Service (CAS) report.
+Scores from either test will be included in the authentication and evaluation feature of the CAS Report.

 Law Review and Moot Court Board

-Although transfer students are not automatically eligible for membership on a law school review or moot court board on the basis of class rank at another law school transfer students may still be able to participate in these activities at Miami Law.
-Any transfer student interested in gaining candidacy onto law review should contact Farah Barquero (email@example.com).
-You may find additional information in the Law Review and Journals at the University of Miami.
+Although transfer students are not automatically eligible for membership on a law school review or moot court board on the basis of class rank at another law school, transfer students may still be able to participate in these activities at Miami Law.
+Any transfer student interested in gaining candidacy onto law review should contact Farah Barquero at firstname.lastname@example.org.
+You may find additional information on the Law Review and Journals at the University of Miami webpage.

 Current University of Miami School of Law students have the option to apply to the joint JD/LLM program in International Arbitration, U.S. & Transnational Law for Foreign-Trained Lawyers, Maritime Law, and other LLM programs.